 Subscribing To Your Status Page

-Once you have made the Status Page publicly available, from the live preview, you and anyone who views this page will be able to see a Subscribe to Updates button.
+Once you have made the Status Page publicly available, from the live preview, you and anyone who views this page will be able to see a Subscribe to Updates button in the upper right corner of the Status Page.

 Anyone who has access to the Status Page URL can subscribe to receive notifications for incidents or maintenance posted.
 The subscription options are: